jswny/devbox/Readme.md

 - Use XDG for ASDF (should be `$XDG_DATA_HOME/asdf`)
 - Move `.zcompdump-*` files from `$XDG_CONFIG_HOME/zsh` ([see this StackOverflow answer](https://unix.stackexchange.com/questions/391641/separate-path-for-zcompdump-files))
 - Install Elixir-LS for use with NeoVim LS plugin
+- Install Elixir and Erlang from source so that Elixir-LS can jump to source
 - Support Phoenix Development (probably requires configuring ports with Docker)
 - Look into [coc.nvim](https://github.com/neoclide/coc.nvim) to replace LanguageClient-NeoVim (potentially)
 - Fix snippet support in NeoVim with Elixir (etc.)